-- Satisfactory completion of at least 12 credits for a letter grade - No U, UX, INC, or F grades in the semester - A semester GPA of 3.3 or better - No more than 25 percent of all students may be included on the Dean'sList.
-Note: Each semester, the Hotel School Registrar will notify undergraduate students of the prior year's upper quartile GPA cutoff. - INC grades may be petitioned once the grade is changed.
-An INC in HADM 4970 (Honors Thesis) is excluded.
+- Satisfactory completion of at least 12 credits for a letter grade - No U, UX, INC, or F grades in the semester - A semester GPA of 3.75 or better - INC grades may be petitioned once the grade is changed.
+An INC in HADM 4970 (Distinction in Research) is excluded.